mkazhdan/VariationalPolyShapeFunctions/README.md

 </dd><dt>[<b>--gScale</B> &lt;<i>gradient dampening/amplification factor</i>&gt;]</dt>
 <dd> This floating point value specifies the scale that is to be appled to the gradients.<BR>
-The default value for this parameter is 1.
+The default value for this parameter is 1, specifying unmodified output.
 </dd>

 </dd><dt>[<b>--mg</B>]</dt>